Making Gyms Safer: Why The Virus Is Less Likely To Spread There Than In A Bar

 The fitness industry has begun to push back at the pandemic-driven perceptions and prohibitions.
 "We should not be lumped with bars and restaurants," says Helen Durkin, an executive vice president for the International Health, Racquet & Sportsclub Association (IHRSA).

 John Carrico feels the comparison with bars is particularly unfair.
 "It's almost laughable.
-I mean, it's almost the exact opposite....
+I mean, it's almost the exact opposite. ...
 People here are investing in their health.
 They're coming in, they're focusing on what they're trying to do as far as their workout.
 They're not socializing, they're not sitting at a table and laughing and drinking."

 Since the pandemic began, many gyms have overhauled operations and now look very different: Locker rooms are often closed and group classes halted.
 Many gyms check everyone for symptoms upon arrival.
 They've spaced out equipment and begun intensive cleaning regimes.